How to Rent an Apartment in Japan as a Foreigner: 2026 Guide

 Life in Japan / Housing & Rent

-Renting an apartment in Japan as a foreigner can feel complicated at first, especially due to language barriers, paperwork, and unique local customs.
-However, once you understand the process and requirements, it becomes manageable and straightforward.
+Renting an apartment in Japan as a foreigner may seem complicated at first due to language barriers, paperwork, and local customs.
+However, with the right preparation, the process is straightforward and manageable.

-This guide explains how foreigners can rent an apartment in Japan, including required documents, costs, common challenges, and practical tips to secure housing smoothly.
+This guide explains how foreigners can rent apartments in Japan, what documents and fees are required, common challenges, and tips to secure housing smoothly.

 1. Can Foreigners Rent Apartments in Japan?

 Yes.
-Foreigners can legally rent apartments in Japan, regardless of nationality.
+Foreigners of any nationality can legally rent apartments in Japan.

 2. Types of Rental Housing in Japan